StephanThierry/nodejs4synologynas/README.md

 app.listen(3000, () => console.log('Example app listening on port 3000!'))
 ```

-1. Login to a command-shell on your Synology using Putty (or another SSH client - if you are on a Mac there is one built into the Terminal app) using you admin account
+1. Login to a command-shell on your Synology using Putty (or another SSH client - if you are on a Mac there is one built into the Terminal app) using your admin account
 1. Change to the Server/HelloWorldServer folder - most likely it's called "/volume1/server/HelloWorldServer" or something similar, so the command would be: ```cd /volume1/server/HelloWorldServer```
 1. If your Node installation is complete - you should be able to use npm to install the dependiencies.
 1. Type the commands: ```npm init --yes``` - to init the project with all default values. ```npm install express --save``` to install and save the Express server dependency